mdsol/MORK/README.md

 ### Drop Down List / Radio Button
 Used to produce a sequence of Radio Buttons or a Drop Down

-RK Control: `ORKTextChoiceAnswerFormat` or `ORKValuePickerAnswerFormat`
+ResearchKit Object: `ORKTextChoiceAnswerFormat` or `ORKValuePickerAnswerFormat`

 An `ORKTextChoiceAnswerFormat` will list all options at once, whereas a `ORKValuePickerAnswerFormat` provides a scrollable list that shows only a view items at once.